makenaichu970413/TodoAPI/README.md

 - The started container would run on the server with port "5002", Eg: the ```http://0.0.0.0:5002``` <br /> <br />

-### 💻Assessment Additional Features
+### 💻Assessment Features

 ***1. Authentication***
 - User are allow to Signup and Login the account.
-- Kept user session and authenticated status whenever reload the page.
+- Kept user session and authenticated status whenever user have provided token.
-- Automatically help user logout their acoount whenever session over the expire time.
+- Restrict the user CRUD their todo event whenever token over the expiration time.

 <br /> <br />That’s the end of the assessment setup and introduction, I hope you have fun!